Fireworks Photography – From Daylight To Dark – All You Need

-Set the Aperture and ISO
+Set the Aperture and Iso

 Tweaking the exposure

 More blasts will make it brighter and less can make it darker.
-Of course when the bright white blast comes (you know the one that lights the sky like sunshine) it will overexpose so close quick to limit the exposure.
+Of course when the bright white blast comes (you know the one that lights the sky like sunshine) it will overexpose so close quickly to limit the exposure.
 Another technique is to watch the blast and pick one in a specific area of the frame, open for that blast and then close your hand/shutter.
-When the next blast comes in the same area just keep the hand/shutter closed till a blast comes to another part of the frame then add that to your collection of blasts by just opening your hand/shutter.
+When the next blast comes in the same area of the frame just keep the hand/shutter closed till a blast comes to another part of the frame then add that to your collection of blasts by just opening your hand/shutter.